fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 ### How to do it...

-We skip the producer code because it\'s the same one shown in the [*Multithreading and queues*] recipe.
+We skip the producer code because it's the same one shown in the [*Multithreading and queues*] recipe.
 We still use the `ReliableClient` class as the base class.
-Let\'s see the consumer by performing the following steps:
+Let's see the consumer by performing the following steps: